oskarstre/point_rule_engine/README.md

 # point_rule_engine

-# a rule based engine to caluculate purchase points
+A rule based engine to caluculate purchase points

-# written in SWI-Prolog
+written in SWI-Prolog